IBRice101/IBRice101.github.io/index.md

 ## [The Syscall Is Coming From Inside The House!: An Introduction to APTs](Talks/APTs/index.md)

-Another upcoming talk for the Abertay Ethical Hacking society, this time on APTs, or Advanced Persistent Threats.
+Another talk for the Abertay Ethical Hacking society, this time on APTs, or Advanced Persistent Threats.

 ---